DATA-606-2023-FALL-MONDAY/Pranesh_Pooja/docs/project_report.md

  - **Libraries and Packages used for training:**

     This model requires "Pytorch" framework to run on.
 Needs at least 16B memory to swiftly run inference with Falcon-7B.
+Mainly model was loaded using the Transformers AutoModelForCausalLM library; this is used to load the hugging face falcon-7B model and for tokenization, AutoTokenizer is called upon the pre-trained model.

 ## 6. Machine Learning Models Performance Evaluation